top of page

 Of mothers and lovers and re-union and mirroring

-In Mahamudra, such non-dual perception is variously described a mirror mind, reflective mind, illluminated mind or similar.
+In Mahamudra, such non-dual perception is variously described as a mirror mind, a reflective mind, an illuminated mind, or something similar.

-In essence, the texts and experiential reports describe a moment, where consciousness is extremely aware of itself, or, has the experience that everything is consciousness, or that everything is made out of consciousness.
-They also describe a moment of deepest emotional significance.
+In essence, the texts and testimonies describe a moment when consciousness is extremely aware of itself, or has the experience that everything is consciousness, or that everything is made of consciousness.
+They also describe a moment of profound emotional significance.

-There are many metaphors that describe this moment of re-cognition, of a sudden re-memberance or re-union.
-Here a selection of metaphors:
+There are many metaphors that describe this moment of re-cognition, of a sudden re-remembrance or re-union.
+Here is a selection of metaphors:

 Mother meeting a long absent son